Tayzonxperia/TetoRC/COMPILE.md

 Build Profiles

-The Nim compiler supports build-time definitions (--define: flags) that let you toggle features or optimize the binary for different use cases.
+The Nim compiler supports build-time definitions (-d:define flags) that let you toggle features or optimize the binary for different use cases.
 The build script presents four preset configurations:

 1. Standard